Keshav-Madhav/live-jinja-renderer/README.md

 - Recognizes object properties like `{{ user.name }}`
 - Creates appropriate JSON structures (objects, arrays, nested properties)
 - Preserves your custom values when you manually re-extract

+### Ghost Save (Automatic Per-File Variables)

+**NEW in v1.3.2**: Variables automatically save and restore per file! 👻

+Your variables are now saved automatically in the background (1 second after editing) and restored when you reopen the file.
+Each file remembers its own variables across sessions.
+When you re-extract variables, your custom values are preserved and new variables are added.

+**Ghost Save vs. Named Presets**:
+- **Ghost Save**: Automatic, per-file, invisible
+- **Named Presets**: Manual, reusable across files, global

 ### Save & Load Variable Presets